 - Service-The name of the service, if available. - Protocol-The underlying transport protocol that the service uses (TCP or UDP). - Local IP Address-The IP address, if any, of a remote device that is connected to this service on the WAP device.
-All indicates that any IP address on the device can use this service. - Local Port-The port number for the service. - Remote IP Address-The IP address of a remote host, if any, that is using this service.
+All indicates that any IP address on the device can use this service.

+- Local Port-The port number for the service. - Remote IP Address-The IP address of a remote host, if any, that is using this service.
 All indicates that the service is available to all remote hosts that access the system. - Remote Port-The port number of any remote device communicating with this service. - Connection State-The state of the service.
-For UDP, only connections in the Active state appear in the table.
-In the Active state, a connection is established between the WAP device and a client or server.
-The TCP states are: - Listening-The service is listening for connection requests. - Active-A connection session is established and packets are being transmitted and received.

-- Established-A connection session is established between the WAP device and a server or client, depending on the role of each device with respect to this protocol. - Time Wait-The closing sequence has been initiated and the WAP is waiting for a system-defined timeout period (typically 60 seconds) before closing the connection.
+For UDP, only connections in the Active or Established states appear in the table.
+The TCP states are: - Listening-The service is listening for connection requests. - Active-A connection session is established and packets are being transmitted and received. - Established-A connection session is established between the WAP device and a server or client, depending on the role of each device with respect to this protocol. - Time Wait-The closing sequence has been initiated and the WAP is waiting for a system-defined timeout period (typically 60 seconds) before closing the connection.